rnabioco/rnaedits/README.md

 ## Pipelines used to detect RNA editing

 A snakemake pipeline was used to run a pipeline to detect A-to-I editing events.
-This pipeline requies a cluster to run all of the steps, and is provided in the `pipeline` directory.
+This pipeline requires a cluster to run all of the steps, and is provided in the `pipeline` directory.

 ## Rmarkdown documents used to generate figures